 FIGURE 1.
-OPERATOR'S MANUAL PURE 3 DIAGRAM

-Which is great for understanding how the Pure 3 power pack delivers power to the coach's 12V DC and 110V AC loads, but not much else.
+OPERATOR'S MANUAL PURE 3 DIAGRAM Which is great for understanding how the Pure 3 power pack delivers power to the coach's DC and AC loads, but not much else.
 This diagram, taken from the Pure 3 Guide, is a more complete representation that includes the engine-charging, solar, and shore power components and pathways.
 More importantly, it shows how the functions of Figure 1 are packaged - which is key to understanding what you are hearing when the system is running.

 FIGURE 2.
-KL/GL CONCEPTUAL POWER FLOW DIAGRAM (PORTION)

-In this diagram, a red line indicates a 110V AC pathway, and a blue line indicates a DC pathway - either 48V or 12V.
-The 6 main Pure 3 system components are:

-- 1. Power Pack / Battery Management System (BMS)

-- 2. Inverter / Shore Power Charger / Automatic Transfer Switch

-- 3. DC DC Converter

-- 4. Solar Charge Controller

-- 5. Alternator Control Module
+KL/GL CONCEPTUAL POWER FLOW DIAGRAM (PORTION) In this diagram, a red line indicates a 110V AC pathway, and a blue line indicates a DC pathway - either 48V or 12V.
+The 6 main Pure 3 system components are: 1.
+Power Pack / Battery Management System (BMS) - 2.
+Inverter / Shore Power Charger / Automatic Transfer Switch - 3.
+DC DC Converter - 4.
+Solar Charge Controller - 5.
+Alternator Control Module - 6.
+Engine/Alternator The alternator is in the engine compartment; the Power Pack / BMS is underneath the floor of the coach, and the remaining components are inside the coach.
+There are two other coach appliances that operate automatically and make noise: - 7.
+Refrigerator - 8.
+Truma The Noises The numbers on Figure 3 and Figure 4 identify the emanation point of the noises produced by the Pure 3 system components in the KL and GL or the physical location of those components, following the numbering in the list above.
+The black background numbers are Pure 3 system related.

-- 6. Alternator

-The alternator is in the engine compartment; the Power Pack / BMS is underneath the floor of the coach, and the remaining components are inside the coach.

-There are two other coach appliances operate automatically and make noise:

-- 7. Refrigerator - 8.
-Truma

-The Noises

 FIGURE 3.
-NOISE SOURCES FOR THE KL AND GL
+NOISE SOURCES FOR THE PRE-2022 KL AND GL